Mapping spaces between operads in relation to bimodules: Main statements

-where the loop spaces are taken at $\Id_X$.
-Numerous categories can be found that align with $\textbf{M}$ such as the category of $C$-colored operads in $\cS$, the category of operadic algebras, and various types of operadic modules in $\cS$, etc. \end{example}

-\begin{example} We may use Theorem \ref{t:double} to investigate mapping spaces between $\infty$-categories (or simplicial categories, equivalently).
+\begin{example} We may use Theorem \ref{t:double} to investigate mapping spaces between $\infty$-categories (or alternatively, simplicial categories).
 Suppose we are given a functor $ f : \C \lrar \D$ between $\infty$-categories.
 We will write $\textbf{S} := (\Set_\Delta)_\infty$ to denote the $\infty$-category of spaces.
-We may think of the category $\Fun(\C^{\op} \times \C , \textbf{S})$ as a model for the category of $\C$-bimodules.
+We may view the category $\Fun(\C^{\op} \times \C , \textbf{S})$ as a model for the category of $\C$-bimodules.
 Then we may regard $\C$ as a bimodule over itself via the functor

 Also, the restriction along $f$ exhibits $\D$ as a $\C$-bimodule via the functor

 Accordingly, we may rewrite